iamYole/DIO-DevOps-Projects/Project 6 - Demonstrating a Client - Server Architecture using MySQL Server/README.md

 - `-u`: This tells the mysql server the username that's connecting.
 - `-p`: This tells the mysql server to ask for a password.
 - `-h`: This is the `ip-address` of where `mysql server is running`.
 I provided the Public ip-address of my `mysql server` as I'm not using a local network, but AWS EC2 instances.
+- We also need to ensure port `3306` is opened to allow outside traffic on the mysql server.

 ![Alt text](Images/Img_07.png)

 **There you have it.
-I'm connected to `mysql server` which could be miles away from my client machine.**
+I'm connected to `mysql server` which could be miles away from my client machine.
+The error shown in the image above was before the Server was configured to accept connections from a remote host**